stakater/Forecastle/README.md

 #### ForecastleApp CRD

-You can now create custom resources to add apps to forecastle dynamically.
-This decouples the application configuration from Ingresses as well as forecastle config.
-You can create the custom resource `ForecastleApp` like the following:
+With Forecastle, you can dynamically integrate applications into the dashboard using the ForecastleApp Custom Resource Definition (CRD).
+This feature allows for greater flexibility and decouples application configuration from both Ingresses and the Forecastle configuration.

+**Creating a ForecastleApp:**

+To create a ForecastleApp, use the following template as a guide.
+This configuration allows you to specify the app name, group, icon, URL, and additional properties:

 ```yaml
 apiVersion: forecastle.stakater.com/v1alpha1